TalimaVale/BeastieBot/readme.md

       - `!deliberatecrash` A hidden debugging command that deliberately crashes Beastie -- useful for quickly reloading him.
       - `!follows` A hidden comand that tells you how many new followers Beastie has seen since he started up.
   - **Events**
-    - New follows - Welcomes new followers to the team.
+    - New follows - New followers are welcomed to the stream.
-    - Hosts by other channels - Announces that another channel has hosted the broadcaster if their viewer count exceeds settings.ini's `announce.hosted.threshold`
+    - Hosts by other channels - Announces that another channel has hosted the broadcaster if their viewer count exceeds [settings.ini]'s `announce.hosted.threshold`
-  - **Custom Timers** - Set of customizable timers which are configurable in the settings.ini
+  - **Custom Timers** - Set of customizable timers which are configurable in the [settings.ini]

 ### Upcoming Features